mephone4s/mephone4s/README.md

  even a bird that cannot fly, just for today spreads its wings and lets them flutter!!
 like a canary that has forgotten its song, lets forget even the unpleasent things!!!
-so you are number one! my shiny only one!!
-yappi-happi everynight!!
-pour it up, to the top of the tower!!!

 ![image](https://github.com/user-attachments/assets/cbc967cc-cd4b-4242-b9c4-8f73df61d7f0)